 What is Cubicin and what is it used for?

 Cubicin is an antibiotic medicine, which is used to treat the following bacterial infections:

-- right-sided infective endocarditis (infection of the lining or the valves of the right side of the heart) caused by the bacterium Staphylococcus aureus (S. aureus).
+- right-sided infective endocarditis (infection of the lining or the valves of the right side of the heart) caused by the bacterium Staphylococcus aureus (S. aureus) in adults.
 The decision to treat this type of infection with Cubicin should be based on the likelihood that the medicine will work against the infection and on advice from an expert;

 - bacteraemia (infection of the blood) caused by S. aureus.
 It is used in adults when the bacteraemia is associated with either of the two infections above, or in adolescents and children from 1 year of age when the bacteraemia is associated with complicated infections of the skin and soft tissue.

 Prescribers should consider official guidance on the use of antibiotics.